-Boys have Specialist Teachers for Art, Classroom/Instrumental Music, Chinese (Years 5 and 6), Choral, Drama, Design & Technology, eLearning, French (Years 3 and 4), Japanese (P-2), Health and Physical Education, Religious Studies and Science.
+Boys have Specialist Teachers for Art, Classroom/Instrumental Music, Chinese (Prep to Year 6), Choral, Drama, Design & Technology, eLearning, Health and Physical Education, Religious Studies and Science.
 Specialist Teachers are trained specifically in these curriculum areas and work with Homeroom Teachers to ensure that their subject matter is closely integrated with current class studies.